junxit/us-congress-bills-112/metadata.md

 - 2012-02-09 — Referred to the Committee on Education and the Workforce, and in addition to the Committees on Armed Services, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-02-09 — Referred to the Committee on Education and the Workforce, and in addition to the Committees on Armed Services, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-02-09 — Referred to the Committee on Education and the Workforce, and in addition to the Committees on Armed Services, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-02-23 — Referred to the Subcommittee on Insurance, Housing and Community Opportunity.
+- 2012-02-23 — Referred to the Subcommittee on Military Personnel.
+- 2012-02-28 — Committee Consideration and Mark-up Session Held.
+- 2012-02-28 — Ordered to be Reported (Amended).
+- 2012-04-27 — Committee on Armed Services discharged.
+- 2012-04-27 — Committee on Armed Services discharged.
+- 2012-04-27 — Committee on Financial Services discharged.
+- 2012-04-27 — Committee on Financial Services discharged.
+- 2012-04-27 — Placed on the Union Calendar, Calendar No. 321.
+- 2012-04-27 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+112-459, Part I.
+- 2012-04-27 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+112-459, Part I.